My awards for the best sites to give you the best way to learn French online for free!

 To Learn French

 To Learn French claims to have over 3,000,000 accounts created with their website, though I think that these numbers covers all languages included their English learning site www.tolearnenglish.com.
-Laurent Camus is a French native catering to young learners who want to learn for Free.
+Laurent Camus is a French native catering to young learners who want to a free French class online.
 To Learn French has over 7000 exercises and a large community of learners to share with.
 Can also be found at www.francaisfacile.com.

 RFI Slow French